August 06, 2019

 Falls cause huge challenges for us as we age.
 Bone mineral density frequently begins to decline in middle years and especially for women, osteoporosis can become a serious concern.
 Women who appear in very good health in their 50s can begin to have low bone density when they move into menopause.
 A drop in estrogen levels means a reduction in collagen and these are often directly correlated with a decline in bone density.
 Collagen is extremely important for healthy bone density as your bones are about 88% collagen (excluding minerals).
 When collagen levels drop, bones become brittle and falls are a real threat.

 Contrary to what most people think, falls are usually not caused by unusual circumstances.
-About 1 in 4 older adults falls every year, most often in the home; often resulting in head injuries or broken bones.
+About 1 in 4 older adults fall every year, most often in the home; often resulting in serious injury like head injuries or broken bones.
 Odds are very good that someone you love could be that 1 in 4.

 Taking steps now to improve your sense of balance can help you or a loved one better avoid falls.